c-blake/nio/db-bench.md

 The fact that there were 12329 (\*4=49316) and not 783212 (./4=195803) tells us
 the kernel was paging in about 4 pages at a time.
-That might be boostable with some `madvise` calls and is definitely boostable with Huge Page TLBs, probably down to 80 ms.  As is, we get `390*2/.12=~6.5 GB/s` bandwidth on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
+That might be boostable with some `madvise` calls and is definitely boostable with Huge Page TLBs, probably down to 80 ms.

+As is, we get `390*2/.12=~6.5 GB/s` bandwidth on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
 So, this can likely be sped up a bit even w/out parallelization.
-With parallelization it can likely saturate my DIMMs at about 8X faster, BUT it's already faster by a large margin than any numbers I see on the results portion of that db-bench website. pandas-1.3.5 on the same machine takes ~4X longer at 0.45 seconds not nearly 3 seconds.
-It seems pandas may have seen substantial speed ups in the past 2 yrs.
+With parallelization it can likely saturate my DIMMs at about 8X faster, BUT it's already faster by a large margin than any numbers I see on the results portion of that db-bench website.

+For comparison, pandas-1.3.5 on the same machine takes ~4X longer at 0.45 sec {
-No, I do not have patience to try to learn how to install and configure the many other alternatives.
+not nearly 3 sec.
+It seems pandas may have seen substantial speed ups in the past 2 yrs. } No, I do not have patience to try to learn how to install and configure the many other alternatives, but I am happy to try to help anyone reproduce *this* addition. :-)

 ### Step 6: Maybe abstract & generalize